 What are the different types of handles?

-I’ve covered Type A, and Type B uPVC door handles in this guide.
+This guide covers Type A, and Type B uPVC door handles.
 These two types refer only to the handle’s size, not style.
 The handle’s style is a separate topic that I’ll briefly cover below:

 uPVC door handles come in various styles, with 4 main types: entrance, privacy, passage, and blind handle.

-If you’re looking to make a statement with your handles, shop around and see what fits your style!
+If you want to make a statement with your handles, shop around and see what fits your style!